open-contracting/infrastructure/docs/cost/ids/sustainability.md

 :columns: 8
 OC4IDS mapping
 ^^^
-See mapping for data point "Policy coherence" in Institutional extension adding the selected codes to the `policyAlighment.policies` array.
+See mapping for data point "Policy coherence" in Institutional extension adding the selected codes to the `policyAlignment.policies` array.
 ```json
 {
   "policyAlignment": {